Robert Conley (music producer)

-Robert Conley (dp13) is an American songwriter, record producer, engineer, mixer and music publisher.
+Robert Conley is an American songwriter, record producer, engineer, mixer, and music publisher.
 Throughout his career, he has worked across all genres of music and has collaborated, programmed, mixed, produced, and written with many artists, including KISS, Destiny's Child, Carlos Santana, Justin Timberlake, Josh Groban, Celine Dion, Ricky Martin, Darren Hayes, Jessica Mauboy, Okenyo, Tina Arena, The Delta Riggs, The Walking Who, Ilan Kidron, Grinspoon, Georgi Kay, Thelma Plum, Lisa Mitchell, Bluejuice and more.

 Early life

-Robert Conley was born March 13, 1973, in Portsmouth, New Hampshire, United States.
+Robert Conley was born on March 13, 1973, in Portsmouth, New Hampshire, United States.
 He grew up in Harrison, Ohio, a suburb of Cincinnati, Ohio, the eldest of three boys.
-When he was in the tenth grade, his father bought him an Ensoniq VFX sd II, and he began to create his own sequences and songs.
-Conley graduated from William Henry Harrison High School in 1991, and briefly went to the University of Dayton, before dropping out to make music.
+When he was in the tenth grade, his father bought him an Ensoniq VFX SD II, and he began to create his own sequences and songs.
+Conley graduated from William Henry Harrison High School in 1991 and briefly went to the University of Dayton before dropping out to make music.
 Conley moved to Chicago, Illinois, in 1992 and started an 'industrial' band called 'Darius Pogue' (the inspiration behind the 'dp' and 'dp13' aliases).
 The band played shows in and around Chicago.
-He then moved to Phoenix in 1997, where he started an electronica band 'Specificus' with Matt Kelly (aka K. Roxwell, aka MK Ultra), making music influenced by The Chemical Brothers, The Crystal Method, Aphex Twin and Squarepusher.
+He then moved to Phoenix in 1997, where he started an electronica band called 'Specificus' with Matt Kelly (aka K. Roxwell, aka MK Ultra), making music influenced by The Chemical Brothers, The Crystal Method, Aphex Twin, and Squarepusher.